What is an Industrial Safety and Health Engineer?

 - Safety Team Leader

-Job Outlook for Industrial Safety and Health Engineers
+Is There Going to be Demand for Industrial Safety and Health Engineers?

-In 2016, there was an estimated number of 25,900 jobs in the United States for Industrial Safety and Health Engineer.
+There were about 25,900 jobs for Industrial Safety and Health Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 8.5% which is above the national average.
 The Bureau of Labor Statistics predicts 2,200 new jobs for Industrial Safety and Health Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 1,900 job openings in this field each year.
+There will be an estimated 1,900 positions for Industrial Safety and Health Engineer per year.

 The states with the most job growth for Industrial Safety and Health Engineer are North Dakota, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Wyoming, or Vermont.
 These states have the worst job growth for this type of profession.